TEALSK12/introduction-to-computer-science/culture_day_lesson_d.md

 This lesson can be done over a period of 2 classes.

-In the first class students prepare for the interviews.
+In the first class, students prepare for the interviews.
 This class could be combined with a Journal Writing day nicely (see Culture Day C).
 Or, it could be combined with a regular project day, where students focus on working on a specific project.

 | Duration | Description |
 | :--- | :--- |